Sargueil-CiTCoM/ipasuite/workflow/docs/source/configuration.md

 A `config/samples.tpl.tsv` is available, and can be used as a model for your project

 ### Mandatory columns

 id (string)
 : a unique number to identity experiment

 rna_id (string)
-: The identifier for RNA fragment used in this experiment
+: The identifier for RNA fragment used in this experiment, as declare in the `sequences` section of `config.yaml`

-probe (string)
-: Which probe has been use for this experiment (1M7, NMIA, BzCN, etc.)

 date (date)
 : Date of the experiment. use ISO 8601 format YYYY-MM-DD